 There are designated bridle trails for horseback riding throughout the park.
 The park does not offer horseback rides but they are available through several commercial business in the Gettysburg area.
-Contact the Gettysburg Area Convention and Visitor's Bureau for further information.
+Visit Destination Gettysburg for further information.
 For the safety of both animal and rider, protection of other visitors and park resources, riders must remain on designated horse trails at all times.
 For visitors who bring their own horses to the park, limited trailer parking is available at McMillan Woods Youth Group Campground on West Confederate Avenue.
 There is a designated section of the parking area in the campground for vehicles and trailers.
 On weekends during spring, summer and fall, the parking area for horse trailers can fill up quickly.
 Since parking is limited it is best to arrive early.
 Once the lot is full, there are no other places for trailers to park on the battlefield.
 If that happens, horse riders need to be flexible and consider other horse riding venues in the area:

 BRIDLE TRAILS CLOSE TO GETTYSBURG

 Gifford Pinchot State Park, Lewisberry, PA (717) 292-4112

 Michaux State Forest, Fayetteville, PA (717) 352-2211

 Other conditions concerning the use of horses or pack animals:

 Horses may only be secured by tying them to a hitching rack, a horse trailer or by cross tying them between two trees so they cannot damage the trees by foraging on the bark or branches.

 Horses must be attended at all times to prevent third party injuries.
 Groups of riders must maintain a single file line.
 Jumping of stone walls, fences or other structures, racing or riding at excessive speeds is prohibited.